 According to David Skok (check his short bio here, he’s not only famous but a very experienced entrepreneur and venture capitalist) the better you can handle churn rate for your product the faster you will grow.
 But real growth will come from negative revenue churn!

-But for companies that have more clients, churn will be a number one problem.
+But for companies that have more clients, churn will be the number one problem.
 As you can see on the picture below, the more users you acquire the bigger the churn rate problem will be for you.
 And there will be a time when you won’t be able to grow your MRR – your company basically dies.

 But if you can reduce the churn rate, or even create negative revenue churn using upsells and cross-sells, you will grow exponentially!